Louie519/Congress_Trades/README.md

 In the future these files will also aggregate Senator trade information.
 It is a more challenging task due to the fact that dynamically updated indices of recent trades are not available, requiring a Selenium based approach.

+### Government Grants delegated to Public Companies

+In the future I hope to add a scripts to aggregate information about grants given to Public Companies to investigate Representative awareness of government intervention in particular sectors.